Demi Moore: Renewed critical success (2024–present)

 In 2024, Moore played socialite Ann Woodward in the Ryan Murphy anthology series Feud: Capote vs. The Swans on FX, and began starring as the wife of an oil tycoon in Taylor Sheridan's drama series Landman on Paramount+.

 In Coralie Fargeat's body horror film The Substance (2024), Moore played an aging star who uses a black market drug to make herself younger.
 It premiered at the 2024 Cannes Film Festival, and Moore's performance was praised by critics.
-Nicholas Barber of BBC called it "her best big-screen role in decades" and praised her for being "fearless in parodying her public image."
-Phil de Semlyen of Time Out believed Moore "glues it all together, going full Isabelle Adjani-in-Possession in a vanity-free performance full of bruised ego, dawning horror and vulnerability."
-She won the Golden Globe Award for Best Actress in a Motion Picture – Musical or Comedy, the Critics' Choice Movie Award for Best Actress, and the Screen Actors Guild Award for Outstanding Performance by a Female Actor in a Leading Role, and was nominated for the Academy Award for Best Actress and the BAFTA Award for Best Actress.
+Nicholas Barber of BBC called it "her best big-screen role in decades" and praised her for being "fearless in parodying her public image".
+Phil de Semlyen of Time Out believed Moore "glues it all together, going full Isabelle Adjani-in-Possession in a vanity-free performance full of bruised ego, dawning horror and vulnerability".
+She won the Golden Globe Award for Best Actress in a Motion Picture – Musical or Comedy, the Critics' Choice Movie Award for Best Actress, and the Actor Award for Outstanding Performance by a Female Actor in a Leading Role, and was nominated for the BAFTA Award for Best Actress and the Academy Award for Best Actress.

-Moore will next star in Boots Riley's film I Love Boosters.
-In April 2025, she was chosen Peoples World's Most Beautiful of 2025.
+In April 2025, Moore was chosen People's World's Most Beautiful of 2025.
 On May 9, 2025, it was announced that Moore would star alongside actor Colman Domingo in the film Strange Arrivals, directed by Roger Ross Williams, based on the true story of Betty and Barney Hill, an interracial couple who, in 1961, became the first reported case of an alien abduction.
+In 2026, Moore starred as villainous fashion designer Christie Smith in Boots Riley's film I Love Boosters.
+On April 15, 2026, it was announced that Moore had been cast in the lead for David Weil's upcoming thriller Tyrant, for Amazon MGM.